wp-plugins/3damory-for-wordpress/Readme.txt

 Tested up to: 2.7
 Stable tag: 0.1

 3DArmory.com's Wordpress plugin enables any blogger to embed 3D Models in blogs.
+With the plugin, you can put a 3D Model of your World of Warcraft toon on your blog.
+It's as simple as entering realm, name and zone.
+3DArmory is the Armory alternative for World of Warcraft with extended 3D Models and screenhot features.

 == Description ==

 3DArmory.com's Wordpress plugin enables any blogger to embed 3D Models in blogs.
-[Developed by](http://www.3darmory.com)
+[Developed by 3DArmory.com](http://www.3darmory.com)

 = Demo  =
-To see demo check plugins [homepage](http://blog.3darmory.com/).
+To see demo check plugins [homepage](http://blog.3darmory.com/) or authors [blog](http://www.regularsexpressions.com/)..

 == Installation ==
 Check the online [Installation](http://3darmory.com/wordpress) instructions.